-6. Return the vehicle key back into the transmitter.
+6. Put the key back into the transmitter.

-Programming without Recognized Transmitters (Keyless Access Vehicles Only)
+Programming without Recognized Transmitters

 If two currently recognized transmitters are not available, follow this procedure to program up to eight transmitters.
 This feature is not available in Canada.
 This procedure will take approximately 30 minutes to complete.
 The vehicle must be off and all of the transmitters you wish to program must be with you.